pe44enka/WordCloud/README.md

 ### Data
 [Wuthering Heights by Emily Brontë](https://www.gutenberg.org/files/768/768-0.txt) available as part of [Project Gutenberg](https://www.gutenberg.org)

-### Techniques
+### Library
-In this project following techniques are used:
+In this project following libraries are used:
 * **Data collecting:** urllib
 * **Data processing:** nltk
 * **Word cloud creation:** wordcloud
 * **Word cloud vizualization:** matplotlib

 ### Installation:
-You shouldn't really install this code, just click on the "HousePriceChallenge.ipynb" file and in the follow window click on "Open in Colab" button.
+You shouldn't really install this code, just click on the "Word_Cloud.ipynb" file and in the follow window click on "Open in Colab" button.
 This will redirect you on [Colab](colab.research.google.com) by Google website.